 1. The court issues a payment order based only on document review.

-3. Expenses the creditor should pay to the court are not high.
+3. The fees the creditor has to pay to the court are inexpensive.

 The demanding procedure costs less than the litigation procedure because a creditor only pays the stamp fee which is equivalent to 10% of the cost of litigation and a service fee for six occasions per capita of the parties, at the time of applying for a payment order.